liquity/ChickenBond/README.md

-# ChickenBond

-Research and development

-## LUSD Chicken Bonds - Technical Readme
+# LUSD Chicken Bonds - Technical Readme

 LUSD Chicken bonds is a specific implementation of the General Chicken Bonds model described in the whitepaper.